Duality between Lagrangian and Legendrian invariants: Wrapped Floer cohomology and Legendrian surgery

 To show that $\Psi_{1}$ is a quasi-isomorphism we will show that it is represented by a triangular matrix with ones on the diagonal with respect to the action/energy filtration.
 To this end we will use the Morse theoretic finite dimensional model for the chain complex underlying the homology of the based loop space described above.
 In order to have $[\mathcal{M}^{\co}(\mathbf{c})]$ defined as a chain in this model we need to assure that the paths on the boundary of the holomorphic disk are sufficiently well behaved.
 We only sketch the construction.
 On holomorphic disk with unstable domains, we fix gauge using small spheres surrounding Reeb chord endpoint, compare \cite[Section A.2]{ES}.
 As in \cite[Section A.1]{ES} we use a configuration space for holomorphic curves consisting of maps with two derivatives in $L^{2}$.
 This means that the restriction to the boundary has $3/2$ derivatives in $L^{2}$ and in particular the projection to $\Lambda$ has bounded energy.
 Since the action of the positive puncture in a holomorphic disk contributing to the differential controls the norm of the solution it follows that we can use configuration spaces of bounded energy to study the disks in the differential: we approximate the boundary curves uniformly by a piecewise geodesic curve by introducing a uniformly bounded number of subdivision points and straight line homotopies in small charts.

 \begin{conj} The chain-map $\Psi_{1}\colon CW^{\ast}(C)\to CE^{\ast}(\Lambda)$ induces an isomorphism on homology. \end{conj}

 {\bf Sketch of proof:} Consider a word of the form

 where $\gamma_{j}$ are geodesics in $\Lambda\times[0,\infty)$ and where $c_{j}$ are Reeb chords.
 We aim to construct algebraically one disk connecting the Reeb chord $a$ of $C$, corresponding to this word (see Lemma \ref{l:newchords=words}), to the word itself.
 We use an inductive argument and energy filtration.
 To start the argument we pick additional fiber disks $F_{c^{+}}$ and $F_{c_{-}}$ in $T^{\ast}(\Lambda\times[0,\infty))$ at $(c^{+},\epsilon)$ and $(c_{-},\epsilon)$ for very small $\epsilon>0$ near all Reeb chord end points $c_{+}$ and $c_{-}$ in $\Lambda$.
-We use the natural counterparts of the for mixed wrapped Floer homologies.
+We use the natural counterparts of the correspondence between mixed words of geodesics and Reeb chords before surgery and Reeb chords after,for mixed wrapped Floer cohomologies.
 For example, there is a straightforward analogue of Lemma \ref{l:newchords=words}: Reeb chord generators of $CW^{\ast}(F_{c^{+}},C)$ correspond before the surgery words of the form

-where $\gamma$ is a geodesic connecting the base point of $F_{c^{+}}$ to the startpoint of $c_{1}$, $\gamma_{2}$ from the endpoint of $c_{1}$ to the start point of $c_{2}$, etc. To start the argument we note that it is straightforward to construct holomorphic strips corresponding to the short geodesics starting at $F_{c^{-}}$ followed by the chord $c$ and then the short geodesic to $F_{c^{+}}$ and to show that they are unique.
+where $\gamma$ is a geodesic connecting the base point of $F_{c^{+}}$ to the initial point of $c_{1}$, $\gamma_{2}$ from the endpoint of $c_{1}$ to the start point of $c_{2}$, etc. To start the argument we note that it is straightforward to construct holomorphic strips corresponding to the short geodesics starting at $F_{c^{-}}$ followed by the chord $c$ and then the short geodesic to $F_{c^{+}}$ and to show that they are unique.
 This corresponds to a generator of $CW^*(F_{c^{-}},F_{c^{+}})$.
 Likewise, it is immediate to construct the holomorphic disk connecting a Reeb chord generator of $CW^*(F_{c^{+}},C)$ corresponding to a geodesic, and show that it is unique, compare Lemma \ref{l:BEEdiagonal}.

 We now use these two to construct algebraically one disk from the Reeb chord generator of $CW^{\ast}(F_{c_{-}},C)$ corresponding to the short geodesic, the chord $c$, and a geodesic connecting the endpoint of $c$ to the base point of $C$.
 To this end we consider the natural map